 The system design for the chamber trench system is presented in Figures #2 through #3.
-Septic tank details using a dosing siphon are presented in Figure #4.
+Septic/dosing tank details are presented in Figure #4.
 The design calculations and minimum horizontal setback distances are shown in Appendix A and the specifications for the system are given in Appendix B. Any variance of equipment/materials specified in this design must be approved by NWCC prior to construction.